The 4 Essentials of Being a Trauma-Informed Youth Professional

 3) View difficult, disrespectful, and defiant behaviors via a trauma-informed lens

 Multiple traumas or even a single traumatic event could contribute to a slew of behavioral traumatic adaptations—that is the behavioral manifestation that the person adopts as a protective mechanisms to cope psychologically with the trauma they’ve experienced.
 These can be aggressive behaviors like fighting, physical intimidation, or verbal assaults; dissociative behaviors like becoming detached, extremely bored, feeling like reality is a dream, or like one isn’t in their own body; humorous defensive mechanisms, overly compliant behaviors, and much more.
 They key here is not to over interpret everyone’s behavior as trauma, but rather to consider the possibility that out-of-the-ordinary behaviors stem from trauma (e.g., a youth gets disproportionately angry with you when you ask a simple request; a youth is too compliant or perfectionistic; a youth is very “dazed” and often seems dissociated from their bodies, the present moment, and un-grounded).
-There is of course much more to this that we will cover in the Trauma-Informed Care for Professionals Working with Youth online course, but the general idea is to: 1) leave room for the possibility that an extreme or out-of-the-ordinary behavior from a youth is the result of them protecting themselves psychologically from their trauma and 2) that because this is a form of self-protection, you don’t have to take it personally.
+The general idea is to: 1) leave room for the possibility that an extreme or out-of-the-ordinary behavior from a youth is the result of them protecting themselves psychologically from their trauma and 2) that because this is a form of self-protection, you don’t have to take it personally.
 If you take defiant, negative, aggressive behaviors as less personal, you will not only do your job much more skillfully and have a better shot at engaging and helping the struggling youth, but also will burnout less and practice much better self-care.

 4) Work on yourself and your relationship-building abilities.